ly4k/Certipy/README.md

 ![Python](https://img.shields.io/badge/python-3.12+-blue.svg)
 ![License](https://img.shields.io/github/license/ly4k/Certipy)

 **Certipy** is a powerful offensive and defensive toolkit for enumerating and abusing Active Directory Certificate Services (AD CS).
-It helps red teamers, penetration testers, and defenders assess AD CS misconfigurations — including full support for identifying and exploiting all known **ESC1–ESC15** attack paths (excluding ESC5).
+It helps red teamers, penetration testers, and defenders assess AD CS misconfigurations — including full support for identifying and exploiting all known **ESC1–ESC16** attack paths.

 > [!WARNING]
 > Use only in environments where you have explicit authorization.
 Unauthorized use may be illegal.